 Models@run-time provides an elegant solution to this problem.
 It enables a consistent representation of both design-time and run-time information.

 The deceit of the 2000’s, which envisioned a utopian world where software engineers would model 80% of their time and generate 80% of the source code with model-to-text transformation, has never become a reality.
-On the contrary, models@run-time has gradually become part of self-adaptive systems, not only in prototypes but also in production.
+Nevertheless, models@run-time has gradually become part of self-adaptive systems, not only in prototypes but also in production.

 Several cloud management platforms, such as the TOSCA-based Cloudify, have successfully applied this technique.
-Developers and operators specify cloud application topologies as models at design-time, while adaptation engines and monitoring agents programmatically manipulate these models at run-time.
+Developers and operators specify cloud application topologies as models at design-time, while monitoring and adaptation engines programmatically manipulate these models at run-time.
 This is also the foundation of several AIOps platforms.

 Similar to the point above, the lack of understanding of models@run-time and automation is a missed opportunity.